acemod/language-arma-atom/README.md

 ### Syntax highlighting

-We support syntax highlighting all Bohemia Interactive functions and script commands.
+We support syntax highlighting for all Bohemia Interactive functions and script commands.
 Next to that, we also support both CBA functions and Macros as well as ACE3 project macros.

 ![Syntax highlighting](https://raw.github.com/acemod/language-arma-atom/master/syntax_highlighting.png)